mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-types.md

 ## Accessing Family of a Type

 When querying the custom types that exist in a Revit model, we can find out the custom family definition that contains the logic for each of these types.
-We are using a custom Grasshopper Python component (*Type Family*) to grab the family of each type being passed into this component.
+We are using {% include ltr/comp.html uuid="742836d7" %} component to grab the family of each type being passed into this component.
 You can download this component, as a Grasshopper user object, from the link below.

 ![]({{ "/static/images/guides/revit-families03.png" | prepend: site.baseurl }})

-{% include ltr/download_comp.html archive='/static/ghnodes/Type Family.ghuser' name='Type Family' %}

 Notice that **Duct Systems** for example, is a system type and therefore have no associated custom family definition.
-Therefore the *Type Family* component is returning `null`.
+Therefore the {% include ltr/comp.html uuid="742836d7" %} component is returning `null`.

 ![]({{ "/static/images/guides/revit-families04.png" | prepend: site.baseurl }})